bcc-code/bcc-design-documentation/docs/vue-components/contributing.md

 2. Since we're using Tailwind, it's not needed to write any CSS.
 By ruling out the possibility of using custom classes, even when they're `scoped`, it's clear where CSS styling comes from: Tailwind

 #### Don't use `outline`
 Do not use the `outline` utilities from Tailwind for your components.
-These do not work in combination with a border radius on Safari, making the outline square instead of following the border radius.
+These do not work in combination with a border radius on Safari versions previous to 16.4, making the outline square instead of following the border radius.
 Instead, use `border` or `ring`.